 - b) A SUCCESS result is returned.
-SNMPv3 Message Processing is complete. - 9) If the PDU is a GetRequest-PDU, GetNextRequest-PDU, GetBulkRequest-PDU, SetRequest-PDU, InformRequest-PDU, or or SNMPv2-Trap-PDU, then - a) If the PDU is an SNMPv2-Trap-PDU, then securityEngineID is set to the value of this entity's snmpEngineID.
+SNMPv3 Message Processing is complete. - 9) If the PDU is from the Confirmed Class or the Notification Class, then: - a) If the PDU is from the Unconfirmed Class, then securityEngineID is set to the value of this entity's snmpEngineID.

 Otherwise, the snmpEngineID of the target entity is determined, in an implementation-dependent manner, possibly using transportDomain and transportAddress.
-The value of securityEngineID is set to the value of the target entity's snmpEngineID.
+The value of the securityEngineID is set to the value of the target entity's snmpEngineID.